milfeld/benchpro/README.md

 ```
 benchtool --dbResult username=$USER:system=$TACC_SYSTEM:submit_time=$(date +"%Y-%m-%d") --export
 ```
-Because your LAMMPS application was recently compiled and not present in the database, it would have been automatically added.
+Because your LAMMPS application was recently compiled and not present in the database, it was also added automatically.

 5 Query your application details using the [APPID] from above:
 ```